History

 Centenary and after

-The centenary in 1909 merited a review of the Society’s history in the Gardeners’ Chronicle, but there do not seem to have been many special celebrations.
-During the First World War the shows ceased and all efforts were directed to growing food crops.
-Shortly after the War, the Society joined forces with the Scottish Horticultural Association; there was considerable overlap of both function and membership and both societies had suffered from the War.
-Although at the time the S.H.A. was the stronger society, the Royal Patronage was not transferable so once again the name of the Society survived.
-In 1925 all energies were devoted to the International Exhibition, a huge horticultural display, described by A.J.
-Macself in the Society’s Transactions as the ‘greatest and grandest triumph of all.’
-The show was held in the Industrial Hall, in New Street, which later became the Central Bus Garage, and has now been pulled down.
+By 1925 all energies were devoted to an International Exhibition, a huge horticultural display, described as the ‘greatest and grandest triumph of all.’
+The show was held in the Industrial Hall, in New Street, Edinburgh, which later became the Central Bus Garage (now demolished).
 It was opened in a downpour by the Duchess of York, who was then the patron, but the visitors were not deterred, and over the three days of the show £1,700 was taken at the gate.

 Royal Patronage